Arjun-G-Ravi/AI-Notes/05_Reinforcement Learning/03_PPO.md

 - Core Idea: To perform policy updates iteratively, similar to standard policy gradient methods, but with a mechanism that constrains the updates to be relatively small.
 This prevents the policy from changing too drastically in a single step, which can lead to catastrophic performance drops (a common issue in policy gradient methods).

 # Why PPO?
-- Vanilla Policy Gradient (VPG) / REINFORCE have a big issue to choosing the correct learning rate.
+- Vanilla Policy Gradient (VPG) / REINFORCE have a big issue that we have to choose the correct learning rate.
 (It is just like Gradient Descent)
 - Trust Region Policy Optimization (TRPO) solves this issue but is computationally expensive and complex to implement.
 - PPO aims to achieve a similar effect as TRPO – constrained updates for stability – but with a simpler, first-order optimization approach.
 It does this primarily through a clipped surrogate objective function.